-4.2.5 The responsibilities of the Portfolio/Program/Project Management Office (PMO) include to:
+4.2.5 Relevant responsibilities of the Portfolio/Programme/Project Management Office (PMO) should include, but not limited to:

-- Provide centralized coordinated management and support for technologyrelated projects and change management initiatives in the organization - Leverage strategic partnerships for adaptive program coordination and delivery, resource management, risk mitigation and effective organization management to deliver CISO-driven requirements. - Develop and manage procedures, policies, templates, and other documentation shared by the projects. - Audit projects to ensure compliance with set standards, including IT security, data security, data protection standards. - Coordinating communication across technology-related projects to assure strategic alignment and benefits realisation.
+- Providing centralized coordinated management and support for technologyrelated projects and change management initiatives in the organization - Leveraging strategic partnerships for adaptive programme coordination and delivery, resource management, risk mitigation and effective organization management to deliver CISO-driven requirements. - Developing and managing procedures, policies, templates, and other documentation shared by the projects. - Auditing projects to ensure compliance with set standards, including IT security, data security, data protection standards. - Coordinating communication across technology-related projects to assure strategic alignment and benefits realisation.

-4.2.6 Programmes and projects supporting the cybersecurity strategy may address focus areas such as:
+4.2.6 Programmes and projects supporting the Cybersecurity Preparedness Strategy should address focus areas such as:

-- Critical infrastructure security.
-Practices for protecting the computer systems, networks, and other assets that society relies upon for national security, economic health, and/or public safety - Network security.
+- Network security.
 Security measures for protecting the underlying networking infrastructure (both wired and wireless) from unauthorised misuse, or theft.
 It involves creating a secure infrastructure for devices, applications, users to work in a secure manner. - Application security.
 Security measures that help protect applications operating on-premises, mobile and in the cloud.
 Security and privacy considerations should be built into applications at the design stage, with considerations for how data is handled and users are authenticated. - Storage security.
 Security measures to assure the physical and digital security of data storage facilities including storage redundancies of encrypted, immutable and isolated data copies to support recovery, minimizing the impact of a cyber-attack. - Cloud security.
-Security measures used to protect applications, data, and infrastructure hosted by external data centres owned by third-party providers or CSPs (cloud service providers).
-This includes applying security policies, practices, controls, and other technologies such as identity and access management and data loss prevention tools to help secure cloud environments against unauthorized access, online attacks, and insider threats.
+Security measures used to protect applications, data, and infrastructure hosted by external data centres owned by third-party providers or cloud service providers (CSPs).
+This includes applying security policies, practices, controls, and other technologies such as identity and access management and data loss prevention tools to help secure cloud environments including access, transfer, migration of data or applications or infrastructure between the cloud and/or other environments.

 - Information security.
 Data protection to secure vital, sensitive or personally identifiable information, digital or physical, from unauthorized access, exposure, or theft. - Cybersecurity awareness and training.
 Building cybersecurity awareness across the organization to educate individuals within the organisation to recognize and mitigate cyber threats, thereby enhancing overall security.
 For example, users can be trained to delete suspicious email attachments, avoid using unknown USB devices, etc. - Business continuity and disaster recovery planning.
-Tools and procedures for responding to unplanned events, such as system or network failures, natural disasters, power outages, or cyber incidents, with minimal disruption to critical operations.
+Tools and procedures for responding to unplanned events, such as system or network failures, natural disasters, power outages, or cyber incidents, with minimal disruption to critical operations. - Emerging technologies.
+Security measures and privacy considerations in the design, development and testing of emerging technologies such as artificial intelligence, machine learning and quantum computing, etc.

-4.3 Third Party Dependencies
+4.3 Third-Party Dependencies